James Petras: Political views

 Petras was a member of the Young Socialist Alliance circa 1960, and is listed as the Bay Area correspondent for The Young Socialist in several issues.
 Through the decades Petras has worked directly with indigenous workers as an organizer, in particular with the Brazilian Landless Workers' Movement and the unemployed workers' movement in Argentina.

-He has advised left-wing presidents such as President Andreas Papandreou of Greece (1981-84), President Salvador Allende of Chile (1970–73) and in recent years, President Hugo Chávez of Venezuela.
+He advised left-wing presidents such as Prime Minister Andreas Papandreou of Greece (1981–84), President Salvador Allende of Chile (1970–73) and in later years, President Hugo Chávez of Venezuela.
 He has established himself as a defender of the rights of the indigenous in Latin America.
-From 1973-76 Petras worked on the Bertrand Russell Tribunal on Repression in Latin America.
+From 1973 to 1976 Petras worked on the Bertrand Russell Tribunal on Repression in Latin America.

-Petras has referred to American policy towards Iraq as "The US/Iraqi Holocaust (UIH)" which he describes as "an ongoing process spanning the last 16 years (1990-2006) [that] provides us with a striking example of state-planned systematic extermination, torture and physical destruction designed to de-modernize a secular developing society and revert [sic] it into a series of warring clan-tribal-clerical-ethnic based entities devoid of any national authority or viable economy."
+Petras referred to American policy towards Iraq as "The US/Iraqi Holocaust (UIH)" which he described as "an ongoing process spanning the last 16 years (1990-2006) [that] provides us with a striking example of state-planned systematic extermination, torture and physical destruction designed to de-modernize a secular developing society and revert [sic] it into a series of warring clan-tribal-clerical-ethnic based entities devoid of any national authority or viable economy."

 In November 2006, he was one of the recipients of a letter from FARC in Colombia concerning three American hostages (Keith Stansell, Marc Gonsalves and Thomas Howes).
 Other recipients included the Reverend Jesse Jackson, Noam Chomsky, Angela Davis, and several American film stars.

 He described the political conflict during and following the 2009 presidential election in Iran as pitting "high income, free market oriented capitalist" reformists against Ahmadinejad's "working class, low income, community-based supporters of a 'moral economy'", and denounced the claim that the election was stolen as a "hoax" perpetrated by "Western opinion makers".